needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 For technical, security, and privacy reasons, visionOS does not allow Metal-based shaders or other low level shading languages to run when using AR passthrough.

+## Debugging shader graphs
+Shader graphs that are modified and saved while in play mode when using [Play to Device](PlayToDevice.md) will be updated immediately and retransferred.
+Materials using them will reflect the saved changes automatically.

 ## Texture limitations
 When sampling textures in shader graphs, note that the sampler state (filter, wrap modes) associated with the texture itself is ignored.
 Instead, you must use the `Sampler State` node to control how the texture is sampled if you want to use a mode other than the default (linear filtering, repeat wrap mode).